 - Prepare your family

 - Benchmark your community’s resilience

 One of the best ways for communities to prepare for disasters is to build to the most up-to-date, modern building codes.
 Disaster mitigation through the adoption and enforcement of building codes provide you, your family and your community protection in the event of a natural disaster.

-The National Institute of Building Sciences found that adopting the 2018 International Codes (I-Codes) generates a national benefit of $11 for every $1 invested.
+The National Institute of Building Sciences found that adopting the International Residential and Building Codes generates a national benefit of $11 for every $1 invested.
 The I-Codes, developed by the International Code Council, are a family of fifteen coordinated, modern building safety codes used in all 50 U.S. states and in many other countries that protect against disasters like fires, weather-related events and structural collapse.

 Prepare Your Family

 Making sure your family is prepared for any natural disaster is important.
 Below are some of the steps you can take to prepare your family and protect your home from natural disasters.
 Your actions can ensure that no matter what Mother Nature brings, you, your family and your community will be resilient.

 Help is available from code officials post-disaster.
 Inter-local agreements, mutual aid agreements and state-to-state agreements through the Emergency Management Assistance Compact (EMAC) are providing help with building inspections when needed.
 The Code Council and the National Council of Structural Engineers Associations (NCSEA) have joined forces to create the Disaster Response Alliance, a national, digital database of volunteers to assist local, state or federal entities who need skilled, trained and certified building safety professionals in the aftermath of a disaster.

 Below are some resources the Code Council has to help you prepare your family and protect your home from natural disasters.